nazmul-nhb/nhb-toolbox-docs/docs/classes/Chronos/calculation.md

 ### Parameters

 - `unit`: The time unit to round to.
 Valid units: `'year'`, `'month'`, `'week'`, `'day'`, `'hour'`, `'minute'`, `'second'`, `'millisecond'`
-- `nearest`: (Optional) The nearest multiple to round to (default: `1`)
+- `nearest`: *(optional)*: The nearest multiple to round to.
+Defaults to `1`.

 ### Return Type

-`Chronos` - Returns a new `Chronos` instance rounded to the nearest point based on the specified unit and granularity
+`Chronos` - Returns a new `Chronos` instance rounded to the nearest point based on the specified unit and granularity.
+If an invalid unit is passed, the original instance is returned unchanged.

 ### Behavior & Notes

 - Rounding is based on the **proximity to the start or end** of the specified time unit
+- Rounding uses sub-unit fractions (e.g., seconds within minutes, minutes within hours) to determine proximity precisely.
 - `nearest` defines the multiple to round to (e.g., 15-minute intervals)
+- Rounding applies fractional logic based on how far into the unit the date is.
 - If an invalid unit is passed, returns the original instance unchanged
-- Returns a new immutable instance (does not modify the original)
+- Returns a new immutable instance *(does not modify the original)*

 #### Unit-specific Behavior